 It is a joy and a privilege to submit to and praise you, HalleluYah.
 I will continuously Praise your name Yahweh.

 Your Love demonstrated to me through your sacrifice for my sins, represents a debt I could never repay, and I’m constantly in awe of you each and every day.

-My Spirit rejoices in you my Savior, as you have transformed me by the renewing of my mind, heart, and soul and you are my strength and shelter.
+My Spirit rejoices in you my Yahweh-Yahshua, (Yahweh my Savior) and I have been blessed beyond measure, as you have transformed me by the renewing of my mind, heart, and soul – you are my strength and my shelter.

-You have enabled me to step out of darkness into your marvelous light, and your Spirit of truth is my most prized possession, as it has freed me from the bondage of sin and deceit that leads to death.
+You have enabled me to step out of darkness into your marvelous light, and your Spirit of truth is my most prized possession.
+It has freed me from the bondage of sin and deceit that leads to death.